angrykoala/wendigo/README.md

 const elements = await browser.queryXPath('//p[contains(text(),"My first paragraph")]');
 elements[0].textContent; // "My first paragraph"
 ```

+> The DomElement class returned by all query methods provides an interface to Puppeteer's ElementHandle class, it can be accesed with the property `element`

 **class(selector)**
 Returns and array with the classes of the first element returned from the given css selector.
 Throws if no element is found.